Get more from your Personal Home Manager . . .

 Pests:You will want to thoroughly inspect your basement for signs of any infestation by pests.
 In particular, you will want to look for signs of droppings along the top of your basement walls where the framing of your home sits.

 Ductwork & Pipes:If you have air conditioning or heating ducts which run through your basement, then you will want to check to see if they are blowing conditioned air into un-finished areas, as this wastes energy.
-To seal these leaks, you can use duct tape (see types, costs, and reviews of duct tapes), and you will want to use UV rated tape, which is less likely to degrade, crack, or lose its bond with age.
+To seal these leaks, you can use duct tape, and you will want to be sure to use UV rated tape, which is less likely to degrade, crack, or lose its bond with age (see types, costs, and reviews of duct tapes).
 If your ducting is not insulated, you should consider adding insulation to help save energy.
 And if your water piping is not insulated, you should consider adding pipe insulation.
 Insulating hot water pipes will help to save energy, and insulating cold water pipes will reduce them “sweating” during hot summer months.

-Support Beams & Columns:You will want to inspect each support beam to ensure that there are no gaps between beams and the main house girders, any abnormal slanting, sloping or leaning of beams and columns, signs of moisture damage, or insect infestations.
-Any gaps in the beams should be filled by driving in shims (thin pieces of metal or hard wood) as necessary.
+Support Beams & Columns:You will want to inspect each support beam to ensure that there are no: gaps between beams and the main house girders; abnormal slanting; sloping or leaning of beams and columns; signs of moisture damage; nor insect infestations.
+Any gaps in beams should be filled by driving in shims (thin pieces of metal or hardwood) as necessary.
 If the concrete footing has cracked, then you should get a mason to fix it.

-Radon:And lastly, you should consider checking the levels of radon gas in your basement.
-Radon is a naturally occurring radioactive gas which seeps from bedrock, which is odorless and colorless, and is linked to increased rates of cancer.
-As your home shifts over time and cracks form in your slap, it can allow radon levels to increase in your basement.
-A simple radon test can confirm that levels are in an acceptable range (helpful accessory: radon test kits).
+Radon:And lastly, you should consider having the levels of radon gas in your basement checked by a professional.
+Radon is a naturally occurring radioactive gas which seeps from bedrock.
+It is odorless and colorless, and is linked to increased rates of cancer.
+As your home shifts over time and cracks form in your slab, it can allow radon levels to increase in your basement.
+A simple radon test can confirm that levels are in an acceptable range.

 IDEAS & TIPS